benasurm/ChatNooks/README.md

 # ChatNooks
-# A simple console-based chat app with a listen server and host architecture.
+# A simple console-based chat app in developement.